adamdienes/escape-this-js-game/readme.md

 -   **Level 1**: A simple demo level with a minimum amount of walls or obstacles, allowing players to learn the controls.
 -   **Levels 2-4**: Vertical and horizontal walls appear, introducing corridors that require careful navigation.
 Some paths are blocked by dead ends, making the path to the exit is more challenging.
--   **Levels 4-8**: Walls move vertically or horizontally in a given range and speed.
+-   **Levels 5-8**: Walls move vertically or horizontally in a given range and speed.
 Players must adapt their strategy as walls continuously change position.
--   **Levels 8-15**: Add more complexity with additional elements.
+-   **Levels 9-12**: Add more complexity with additional elements.
 Malus trap and bonus gems are present on some levels.
 Be careful!
--   **Levels 15-20**: All previously mentioned obstacles and additional elements are present, and more than one exit is possible.
+-   **Levels 13-15**: All previously mentioned obstacles and additional elements are present, and more than one exit is possible.
 Choose wisely!

 ## ⚙️ Future Improvement Possibilities

 -   **GamePad Support**: Add support for gamepads, allowing players to use controllers for a better experience.
 -   **Fans on corridors**: Fans speed up or slow down certain corridors.
 -   **Electrocuting wall**: Certain walls must not be touched, otherwise you'll be electrocuted and have to start all over again.
+-   **Extra level**: Create additional levels in JSON with all the available utilities.

 ## 🎉 GitHub page connection

 Continuous deployment is present in GitHub Pages and the project is auto-updating relative to changes to the main branch.
 Live demo: https://adamdienes.github.io/escape-this-js-game/

-    Made with ❤️ and JavaScript.
+    Made with ❤️ and JavaScript by Adam DIENES / Copyright © 2024